-The Group applied IFRS 15 and IFRS 9 for the first time.
-The nature and effect of the changes as a result of adoption of these new accounting standards are described below.
+The Group applied IFRS 16 Leases for the first time in 2019.
+The nature and effect of the changes as a result of adoption of this new accounting standard is described above in note 2.3 (s) Leases.

-Several other amendments and interpretations apply for the first time in 2018, but do not have an impact on the consolidated financial statements of the Group.
+Several other amendments and interpretations apply for the first time in 2019, but do not have an impact on the consolidated financial statements of the Group.
 The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.